squeak-smalltalk/squeak.org/_pages/terse_guide.md

 - `^` expression terminates block & method (exits all nested blocks)
 - Blocks intended for long-term storage must not contain `^`, as they can not return to the sender context
 - Use `#cull:` (and `#cull:cull:`...) if you do not know the exact number of arguments
+- blocks (along with polymorphism on booleans) are the basis of control structures; see Conditional Expressions below

 {% highlight smalltalk %}
 | x y z |